openstax/cnx-archive/README.rst

 Installing the application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+**Note**: cnx-archive requires the packages in this section to be installed
+with the system python.
+Specifically it needs to be installed to the python
+that postgresql uses for python triggers.

 Before installing cnx-archive, you need to first install the
 dependencies that have not been released to the public package repositories::